cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters: None

 Return: *generator(RecvEvent instance)* - A generator for the events that arrive.
-The `RecvEvent` instances received from this generator will only contain actions or messages, no observations neither rewards.
+The `RecvEvent` instances received from this generator will only contain actions or messages; no observations nor rewards.
 When receiving actions in the event, the `self.produce_observation` method is normally used to "reply" (or `self.end` to end the trial).

 ### ```produce_observations(self, observations)```